Ignite Program sparks passion about entrepreneurship

-MONROE CITY, Mo. – Maddie’s on Main shined bright last Wednesday evening as a panelist of five local women business owners encouraged others to follow their dreams, meanwhile sharing their personal journeys to entrepreneurship.
+MONROE CITY, Mo. — Maddie’s on Main shined bright last Wednesday evening as a panelist of five local women business owners encouraged others to shoot for the stars and follow their dreams.

 The Ignite Program is a partnership between Hannibal Regional Economic Development Council, the Small Business Development Center, Northeast Power and the Hannibal Area Chamber of Commerce.
 Each month they have a free event open to the public; one month is a networking event and the following month is an educational event.